Decision support system: Applications

 DSS is also prevalent in forest management where the long planning horizon and the spatial dimension of planning problems demand specific requirements.
 All aspects of Forest management, from log transportation, harvest scheduling to sustainability and ecosystem protection have been addressed by modern DSSs.
 In this context, the consideration of single or multiple management objectives related to the provision of goods and services that are traded or non-traded and often subject to resource constraints and decision problems.
 The Community of Practice of Forest Management Decision Support Systems provides a large repository on knowledge about the construction and use of forest Decision Support Systems.

 A specific example concerns the Canadian National Railway system, which tests its equipment on a regular basis using a decision support system.
 A problem faced by any railroad is worn-out or defective rails, which can result in hundreds of derailments per year.
 Under a DSS, the Canadian National Railway system managed to decrease the incidence of derailments at the same time other companies were experiencing an increase.

 DSS has been used for risk assessment to interpret monitoring data from large engineering structures such as dams, towers, cathedrals, or masonry buildings.
 For instance, Mistral is an expert system to monitor dam safety, developed in the 1990s by Ismes (Italy).
 It gets data from an automatic monitoring system and performs a diagnosis of the state of the dam.
 Its first copy, installed in 1992 on the Ridracoli Dam (Italy), is still operational 24/7/365.
 It has been installed on several dams in Italy and abroad (e.g., Itaipu Dam in Brazil), and on monuments under the name of Kaleidos.
 Mistral is a registered trade mark of CESI.
-GIS has been successfully used since the ‘90s in conjunction with DSS, to show on a map real-time risk evaluations based on monitoring data gathered in the area of the Val Pola disaster (Italy).
+GIS has been successfully used since the '90s in conjunction with DSS, to show on a map real-time risk evaluations based on monitoring data gathered in the area of the Val Pola disaster (Italy).

+One of an open source projects is Bank Branch Performance DSS which is a decision support system that evaluates the performance of bank branches.
+It uses a stacking-based predictive model to analyze operational, financial, and digital data from multiple branches.
+The system combines 30 key performance indicators to generate evidence-based assessments, with output scores ranging from 1 to 4, where higher scores indicate stronger branch performance.